Tzfatilab/Telomere-Analyzer/README.md

 # chrMap
-### This script help to filter NAnoTel results with minimap2 alignment using The dorado aligner summary file. (works for dorado version 1.3.1 or newer +  and NanoTel version v1.1.4-beta or newer.)
+### This script help to filter NanoTel results with minimap2 alignment using The dorado aligner summary file. (works for dorado version 1.3.1 or newer +  and NanoTel version v1.1.4-beta or newer.)
 See details using the --help flag.
 Still under developments...